spiegelton/ROAST-Vim-Docs-Editor-by-ViktorBash/README.md

 ### Architecture:
 **Core:** `docs.js` and the JavaScript in the `vim` folder
-- `docs.js` interacts directly with the google docs to serve as a layer of abstraction, so that you can just call functions like `docs.isTextSelected()`
+- `docs.js` interacts directly with the Google Docs to serve as a layer of abstraction, so that you can just call functions like `docs.isTextSelected()`
 - `windowsVim.js` and `macVim.js` contain the respective copies of vim and are the majority of the programming.
 Here you find the handling of keys in all the modes